thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

   if the `BLOOM_UPDATE_P2PUBKEY_ONLY` flag was set.
 See the subsection below for details.)

+As of  Dash Core 0.14.0, elements in the extra payload section of DIP2-based special transactions are also compared against bloom filters.

 The following annotated hexdump of a transaction is from the [raw transaction format section][raw transaction format]; the elements which would be checked by the filter are emphasized in bold.
 Note that this